tangentsoft/pidp8i/README.md

     *   The `usbmount` tool

-        This is necessary only on stripped-down OSes like Raspbian Lite if you want USB sticks to automount so that the PiDP-8/I panel's `SING_STEP` + `DF` feature can ATTACH PDP-8 media image files on those USB sticks to the simulator.
+        This is necessary only on stripped-down OSes like Raspbian Lite, and then only if you want USB sticks to automount so that the PiDP-8/I panel's `SING_STEP` + `DF` feature can find PDP-8 media image files on those USB sticks.

         Full-blown GUI OSes tend to have this set up already, either by having `usbmount` already installed or via some similar